agnegauc/software-engineering-revision/README.md

 - <a href="https://v8.dev/blog/elements-kinds">JS element kinds in v8 engine</a>
 - Arrow functions don't bind their own <b>this</b>.
 Instead, they inherit <b>this</b> from the parent scope which is called <a href='https://stackoverflow.com/a/1047491'>lexical scoping</a>.
 - JavaScript functions run from the call stack.
 JS is single threaded as of December 2022 so only one task runs at a time.
 Though async compensates any performance issues in case of requests.
 - <a href='https://developer.mozilla.org/en-US/docs/Glossary/Hoisting'>Hoisting</a> lets you use some types of variables and functions before they are declared.
-For example: <i>var</i> will return undefined, function declarations will work and <i>const/let</i> won't work.
+For example: <i>var</i> will return undefined, function declarations will work and `const` or `let` won't work.
 - The heap stores values of the variables and references of the objects in JavaScript.

 ### React